mattvonrocketstein/airflow-ubuntu-ansible-terraform/README.md

 ## 2.2 Makefile

 Makefile based automation is not my favorite thing, but in a world with Gulpfiles, Rakefiles, Fabfiles, and many other options for project automation, Makefile's feel like a lightweight and mostly dependency-free approach.
 It's nice that any Jenkins instance or development environment already has `make`.
-It also has the benefit that it doesn't commit itself to a Python/Ruby/JS preference, which in my experience polyglot development shops tend to appreciate.
+It also has the benefit that it doesn't commit itself to a Python/Ruby/JS preference, which polyglot development shops tend to appreciate.

 ## 2.3 Terraform